arthurgassner/swissenergy-frontend/docs/modelling.md

 - A simple solution is a good sanity check that our understanding of problem and data source are sound.
 - Let's assume we started with a complex solution.
 The cost (in time and ressource) to go onwards with it -- in terms of industrialization, deployment and maintenance -- would far outweigh the cost of _trying_ a simple solution.
 And if a simple solution was acceptable, then we'd go for the simple solution.
 Hence, even if we started from a complex approach, we'd build the simple approach _just to check_ and justify the complex approach.
 - It's easier to start simple and add complexity step by step.

+!!! tip "Please"
+    Start simple[^6]

+[^6]: I am _by far_ not the first person to make that point -- with KISS being one example of it -- but it's so easy to forget that I think it's important to hammer it in.

 Wonderful, let's say we listened and started with a simple approach -- a _dummy baseline_.
 Unfortunately, the user is not satisfied -- i.e. the business need is not answered.